ShafiqGRC/Cybersecurity-GRC-Portfolio/README.md

-# Information Security  & GRC Portfolio
+# Cybersecurity & GRC Portfolio

-Welcome to my Cybersecurity and Governance, Risk & Compliance (GRC) portfolio.
+Welcome to my **Cybersecurity and Governance, Risk & Compliance (GRC)** portfolio.

-This repository highlights a collection of initiatives, documentation, and implementations aligned with industry best practices and regulatory frameworks.
+This repository showcases a curated collection of projects, frameworks, and best practices

-It demonstrates my hands-on experience in building, managing, and enhancing security programs across a wide range of domains—including risk management, asset protection, identity governance, incident response, and secure software development.

-Each section reflects a practical application of cybersecurity controls, policies, and frameworks designed to support organizational resilience, regulatory compliance, and operational excellence.
+developed to enhance organizational security posture and ensure regulatory compliance.

+Each section reflects practical experience in designing and implementing controls across key domains, including:

+- Governance, Risk Management, and Compliance
+- Asset Inventory and Monitoring
+- Identity and Access Management
+- Configuration and Change Management
+- Security Operations and Incident Response
+- Network and Data Protection
+- Secure Software Development
+- Third-Party Risk Management
+- Security Awareness and Training

+The content is aligned with industry standards such as **NIST CSF**, **ISO/IEC 27001**, and **CIS Controls**,
+demonstrating a commitment to cybersecurity maturity, operational resilience, and strategic risk reduction.

 ---